Images © ITV Studios, 1968 / Composition @ Alan Hayes © 2024

 • Cock-ups...
 The first cock-up in this episode is a set dressing error which results in Jeff's apartment being number 14 instead of the correct 41 when he is visited by McAllister in the teaser.

-• When Jeff returns from witnessing Larry's assignation with Laura, he knocks at the door of Crake Castle.
+• At 14 minutes 35 seconds, when Jeff returns from witnessing Larry's assignation with Laura, he knocks at the door of Crake Castle.
 He receives no response, so knocks again, whereupon the door opens.
-From the outside, it is clear that the inside is unlit, but when we cut to the interior, the lights are on.
+From the outside, it is clear that the inside is unlit, but when we cut to the interior, the lights are on, including one which hangs right over the door.
+This can be seen to be unlit in the first image below.
+At 28 minutes and 22 seconds, exactly the same thing happens again.
+This is quite an oversight as both sequences were filmed entirely in studio.

-• Finally, when Marty gets talking to Mrs Pleasance for the first time, he follows her into the kitchen and in order to pass through the curtains that hang in the doorway, he visibly parts them.
+• Finally, at 19 minutes and 50 seconds, when Marty gets talking to Mrs Pleasance for the first time, he follows her into the kitchen and in order to pass through the curtains that hang in the doorway, he visibly parts them.
 This makes a bit of a nonsense of his being unable to press the button on Kim Wentworth's bookcase later in the episode, where his hand just goes through it.
-Obviously, this was a practical necessity, but the sensible thing to do was to have the curtains tied back for that scene?
+Obviously, this was a practical necessity, but perhaps it would have made sense to tie the curtains back for that scene?

 • And Finally...
 This is one of those rare episodes where Jeff Randall actually gets paid for his trouble - and quite handsomely, too - and this is despite the fact that his client, James McAllister, dies shortly after the cheque is banked!
 A similar situation had occurred in the previous episode, But What A Sweet Little Room, when Anne Fenwick, who had hired him, was killed before she could pay.
 Jeff continued that particular investigation because he didn't want her murderers to get away with it.
 Here he stays on as he has been paid, but ever the moralist, he refuses a hefty bonus offered by Kim Wentworth on the condition that he leaves, because he feels that something isn't quite right - a suspicion that is borne out and which almost costs him his life.